US Blames Rwanda For Deadly Attack On Displaced Camp In DR Congo - UrduPoint

 US Blames Rwanda For Deadly Attack On Displaced Camp In DR Congo

-The United States has blamed Rwanda in a deadly attack on a camp for displaced people in the eastern Democratic Republic of Congo, voicing alarm on the expansion of Kigali's forces and its M23 rebel allies
+The United States has accused Rwanda of involvement in a deadly attack on a camp for displaced people in the eastern Democratic Republic of Congo, a claim dismissed as "absurd" by Kigali on Saturday

-Washington, (APP - UrduPoint / Pakistan Point News - 4th May, 2024) The United States has blamed Rwanda in a deadly attack on a camp for displaced people in the eastern Democratic Republic of Congo, voicing alarm on the expansion of Kigali's forces and its M23 rebel allies.
+Washington, (APP - UrduPoint / Pakistan Point News - 4th May, 2024) The United States has accused Rwanda of involvement in a deadly attack on a camp for displaced people in the eastern Democratic Republic of Congo, a claim dismissed as "absurd" by Kigali on Saturday.

+At least nine people were killed in blasts on Friday in the camp on the outskirts of the city of Goma, local sources said.

 "The United States strongly condemns the attack (Friday) from Rwanda Defense Forces and M23 positions on the Mugunga camp for internally displaced persons in eastern Democratic Republic of the Congo," State Department spokesman Matthew Miller said in a statement.

-Miller said that the United States was "gravely concerned" by the expansion in the DRC of Rwandan forces and the M23, a mostly Tutsi group that resumed its armed campaign in the vast, long turbulent DRC in 2021.
+Miller said the United States was "gravely concerned" by the expansion in DR Congo of Rwandan forces and the M23, a mostly Tutsi group that resumed its armed campaign in the vast, long turbulent DR Congo in 2021.

 "It is essential that all states respect each other's sovereignty and territorial integrity and hold accountable all actors for human rights abuses in the conflict in eastern DRC," he said.